lidofinance/lido-improvement-proposals/LIPS/lip-36.md

 ### Trade Execution

-Any caller invokes `triggerExecution()` on the NESTController with no parameters.
-The function:

-1. **Verifies infrastructure preconditions and runs daily accounting** — checks pause state and revenue source registration; runs accounting at most once per day (gated by `lastAccountingTimestamp`) to update cumulative allocation state.
-2. **Evaluates eligibility gates** — surplus, cumulative capacity, oracle quotability, ETH price floor, budget constraints.
-Emits `ExecutionSkipped` and returns `address(0)` if any eligibility gate fails.
-3. **Derives sell amount** — in treasury-only mode: full constrained budget.
-In LP mode: half of constrained budget.
+Execution is two independent permissionless calls:

+1. **`allocate()` on the `BuybackAllocator`** computes the spendable USD under the surplus model and the caps, converts it to stETH, transfers it to the executor, and calls the executor's allocation hook.
+If nothing is eligible it emits `AllocationSkipped` and returns without moving funds.
-4. **Creates order** — sends stETH to Stonks v2 for LDO purchase via CoW Swap.
+2. **`placeOrder()` on the `BuybackExecutor`** sells the stETH forwarded to Stonks (sized between configured min/max order bounds) for LDO via a CoW Swap order, with `minBuyAmount` computed onchain from `Stonks.estimateTradeOutput`.
-5. **Wraps and transfers wstETH** _(LP mode only)_ — wraps the other half of stETH to wstETH and transfers it to the LiquidityProvisioner.
-6. **Updates state** — `lastTriggerOrderTimestamp` is set only when an order is actually created.

-The controller uses two independent timestamps to prevent DoS via accounting-trigger griefing:

-- `lastAccountingTimestamp` gates accounting cadence; prevents double-counting.
-- `lastTriggerOrderTimestamp` gates order creation; prevents multiple orders per accounting cycle.

-If accounting runs but an eligibility gate blocks the order, the keeper can call again later that day.
-Accounting will be skipped on retry, but order creation remains available.
+On each allocation the executor sets aside stETH still committed in the pipeline and forwards the rest to Stonks — the full amount in treasury-only mode, half in LP mode, keeping the other half to pair as liquidity.
+Cadence is governed by the clock-based reserve and the fixed cap windows, and by a single-live-order guard on the executor.

 #### Eligibility Gates

-**Infrastructure gates (revert on failure):** execution pause, revenue sources registered, accounting cadence, order-already-created-in-cycle.

-**Eligibility gates (non-reverting; emit `ExecutionSkipped` + return `address(0)`):** surplus positive, cumulative capacity non-negative, oracle quotability, ETH price floor, annual cap, stETH balance, minimum order size.
+**`allocate()` skips (non-reverting; emit `AllocationSkipped`):** not activated, oracle price unavailable, stETH price below floor, no available budget (allowance or a cap exhausted), payout below the per-call minimum.

+**`placeOrder()` preconditions (revert on failure):** executor pause, no live tracked order, Stonks balance at or above the minimum order size.

 #### Surplus Mechanics

-Revenue surplus accumulates cumulatively.
-Each day's surplus increases the total buyback allocation; each day's loss reduces it.
-Buybacks are only allowed while cumulative unrealized capacity remains non-negative.
+Revenue surplus accumulates cumulatively against a baseline set at activation and a clock-based reserve.
+A configured share of the all-time surplus is the all-time spending allowance; buybacks are only allowed while that allowance exceeds what has already been spent.

 ```
-surplus = totalDailyRevenue − dailyRevenueThresholdUSD
+surplus      = Σ cumulativeRevenueUSD − revenueBaselineUSD − reserveCumulative
-dailyAllocation = surplus × surplusShareBps / 10000
+allowance    = max(0, surplus) × surplusShareBP / 10000
-allocatedForBuybacksUSD += dailyAllocation
-unrealizedBuybacksUSD = allocatedForBuybacksUSD − cumulativeBuybacksUSD
+spendableUSD = allowance − totalSpentUSD
 ```

 Execution requires all of the following:

-1. `lastDailyAllocationUSD > 0` implies today's surplus is positive.
-2. `unrealizedBuybacksUSD ≥ 0` before today's allocation update — the protocol has not already spent more than it has earned.
-3. Oracle quotability and staleness checks.
+1. The allocator is activated.
+2. The oracle returns a stETH/USD price.
-4. `ethPriceUSD > ethPriceFloorUSD` — inactive when floor is `0`.
+3. `stEthPriceUSD ≥ minStEthPriceUSD` — the price floor, inactive when `0`.
+4. Spendable budget remains after the allowance, cap, and balance clamps.

-Budget per trigger: `min(dailyCapUSD, lastDailyAllocationUSD)`, then clamped by annual cap and stETH balance.
-In LP mode, this constrained budget is split equally: one half is sold for LDO via Stonks, the other half is wrapped to wstETH and transferred to the LiquidityProvisioner.
-In treasury-only mode, the full budget is swapped for LDO.
+`reserveCumulative` grows by `reserveDailyRateUSD` for each elapsed day since activation. `spendableUSD` is clamped by the unused daily and yearly cap windows, the held stETH balance, and a per-call minimum.
+In LP mode the executor sells half of the forwarded stETH for LDO and pairs the other half as wstETH; in treasury-only mode the full amount is swapped for LDO.

 **Transition behaviors:**

-- **Surplus to deficit**: daily allocations go negative; `unrealizedBuybacksUSD` turns negative; buybacks pause until new surplus covers the deficit.
+- **Surplus to deficit**: when the reserve outpaces revenue, surplus shrinks and `spendableUSD` falls to zero; buybacks pause until new revenue rebuilds surplus.
-- **Deficit to surplus**: positive allocations gradually rebuild `allocatedForBuybacksUSD`; buybacks resume once `unrealizedBuybacksUSD` crosses back above zero.
+- **Deficit to surplus**: as revenue recovers, surplus grows back above the reserve and buybacks resume automatically.
-- **Share changes**: affect only future allocations; past committed allocations are non-retroactive.
+- **Share changes**: `surplusShareBP` is applied to the entire surplus history on every call, so a change takes effect across accrued surplus; pair it with `resetAccounting()` to scope it to future revenue only.

 ---

 ### Liquidity Provisioning

-The LiquidityProvisioner receives settled LDO from CoW Swap and wstETH from the NESTController.
+The BuybackExecutor receives settled LDO from CoW Swap and holds the stETH kept aside for pairing.
 Liquidity provisioning runs as a separate permissionless flow after trade settlement.

 `addLiquidity()` flow:

-1. Read LDO and wstETH balances; revert if either is zero.
+1. Read LDO and stETH balances; revert if either is zero.
 2. Convert both to USD via the OracleRouter; revert if any price feed is stale or unavailable.
 3. Take the minimum of the two USD values and compute balanced token amounts corresponding to that minimum.
-4. Deposit LDO and wstETH into the Curve pool with a minimum mint amount slippage guard.
+4. Wrap the stETH portion to wstETH and deposit the LDO/wstETH pair into the Curve pool.
-5. Retain minted LP tokens in the provisioner.
+5. Retain minted LP tokens in the executor.

-Excess tokens on the larger side remain in the provisioner for the next `addLiquidity()` cycle.
+Excess tokens on the larger side remain in the executor for the next `addLiquidity()` cycle.
 The Curve LDO/wstETH pool starts with zero balance and scales naturally as orders settle — no upfront seeding is required.

 #### Pool Deployment